 The War Between Amazon KDP and IngramSpark

-In short, we publish the book on Amazon first, then once it’s live, we publish it to IngramSpark.
-This way, when IngramSpark tries to publish that same book (in any version) through Amazon, it will detect the ISBN and won’t distribute.
+In short, we publish the book on Amazon first, then after it goes live we publish it to IngramSpark.
+This way, when IngramSpark tries to distribute that same book (in any version) through Amazon, it will detect the ISBN is already in use and won’t distribute to that platform.
 But there’s a lot more detail than that.

 Here is how it works: